etijskens/wetppr/docs/vsc-infrastructure.md

 !!!
 Note
     This section is ***only for students of the course 2000wetppr***.

-    Students of the course 2000wetppr must apply for a guest account to access the university's HPC clusters unless they already have a VSC account.
+    Students of the course 2000wetppr must apply for a guest account to access the university's HPC clusters, unless they already have a VSC account.
 The project work (see [Evaluation](evaluation)) requires access to one of the university's HPC clusters.

 To apply for a guest account, create a SSH public/private key pair (see below) and send it by e-mail to franky.backeljauw@uantwerpen.be with engelbert.tijskens@uantwerpen.be in cc.
-A ***guest account*** will subsequently be created for you.
+A guest account will subsequently be created for you.

 ### Applying for a VSC account